wp-plugins/radio-station/readme.txt

 you send me your finished translation, I'd love to include it.

 == Changelog ==

+= 2.1.3 =
+* Added method for displaying schedule for only a single day (see readme section for the master-schedule shortcode for details).

+= 2.1.2 =
+* Compatibility fix for Wordpress 4.3.x - Updated the widgets to use PHP5 constructors instead of the deprecated PHP4 constructors.
+* Catalan translation added (Thank you to Victor Riera for the file!)

 = 2.1.1 =
 * Bug fix - Fixed day of the week language translation issue in master schedule shortcode